top of page

 ES CODOL FORADAT

-This restaurant is a great spot to visit on the Island., especially in the evening when you can get stunning sunsets.
-You will find excellent seafood dishes and a good wine list.
+This restaurant is a great spot to visit on the Island, especially in the evening, when you can see stunning sunsets.
+It offers excellent seafood dishes and a good wine list.

 Tuna tartare